Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 If it rained hard recently, read this first: Maui Brown Water Advisory: Can You Snorkel After Rain?.

-Other Things To Do At Kapalua Bay
+Things To Do Near Kapalua Bay

 Kapalua Bay is not just for snorkeling.
 It's also a great place for: